 "The mitigation measures suggested for climate change (reduced use of carbon-based fuels, more renewable energy sources, carbon capture and storage, less use of nitrogen-based fertilizers) are all part of a portfolio of approaches that are needed to produce a more sustainable world."
 This statement reveals the true political motivation in the IPCC.
 The global warming scare is intended to jolt the world into action for a more sustainable world using less carbon-based fuels and other things.
 A noble goal achieved through lies, but more to the point: 1) renewable energy sources like wind mills, have proved to produce more rather than less CO2; 2) carbon capture and storage are technological nightmares that do not deliver on energy efficiency; 3) less use of nitrogen-based fertilisers is possible by having more carbondioxide in air.

 "It is simple physics that these extra gas concentrations will trap an increased amount of outgoing solar radiation reflected off the Earth’s surface, of the order of 1.5 watts per square metre of the Earth’s surface."
 The physics is far from simple as explained in the preceding chapters.
 The 1.5 W/m2 heat retention by greenhouse gases is purely a guess, unsubstantiated by fact or by observation.
-The truth is that so-called greenhouse gases can not, have not and will not have any measurable effect on temperature.
+The truth is that so-called greenhouse gases can not, have not and will not have any measurable effect on temperature - ever.

 "It is also clear that the oceans absorb about 85% of the excess heat resulting from this radiative forcing by greenhouse gases (as well as about 40% of the carbon dioxide).
 Detailed measurements of the changes in oceanic heat content, and the temperature rise that accompanies this, agree quantitatively with the predicted radiative forcing."
 Oceans do NOT absorb heat from the air, but warm up due to solar irradiation that can reach 100m deep.
 There is no proof that oceans have been absorbing CO2, whereas the evidence for net outgassing is more substantial.
-Radiative forcing is a non-scientific concept and the models based on it are equally unscientific.
+Radiative forcing is a failed concept and the models based on it are equally unscientific.

 "The amount of extra carbon accumulated in the ocean and the atmosphere matches the known quantity emitted by the combustion of fossil fuels."
 They don't.
 Huge discrepancies and paradoxes remain.